-A magnificent high road cannot be made through a desert country where there is little or no commerce, or merely because it happens to lead to the country villa of the intendant of the province, or to that of some great lord.
-A great bridge cannot be thrown over a river at a place where nobody passes, or merely to embellish the view from the windows of a neighboring palace, things which sometimes happen, in countries where works of this kind are carried on by any other revenue than that which they themselves are capable of affording.
-Adam Smith, 1776
+A magnificent high road cannot be made through a desert country where there is little or no commerce, or merely because it happens to lead to the country villa of the intendant of the province, or to that of some great lord....
+A great bridge cannot be thrown over a river at a place where nobody passes, or merely to embellish the view from the windows of a neighboring palace: things which sometimes happen, in countries where works of this kind are carried on by any other revenue than that which they themselves are capable of affording.

 The ability to tax may shield the government-operated road system from a formal declaration of bankruptcy.
 Raising taxes to preserve the solvency of operation can obscure, but it does not cure, the consequences of bad investment decisions.
 On the contrary, the power to tax is apt to perpetuate erroneous investment decisions because the message of the market can be so easily ignored.
-John Semmens

-Much of the history of American transportation is the history of private enterprise, including most of the turnpikes of the nineteenth century.
-These roads were paid for by small tolls as well as by stock subscriptions from those who stood to benefit from the roads: merchants who used them for transporting goods, farmers who needed them to bring their produce to market, and manufacturers who needed them for access to raw materials and distant markets.
-Contrary to the hypothetical constructs of government economists, there were incentives aplenty for private entrepreneurs to meet public needs.
-In 1821, New York had 278 turnpike firms, operating 4000 miles of high-quality roads.
+John Semmens century.
+These roads were paid for by small toils as well as by stock subscriptions from those who stood to benefit from the roads: merchants who used them for transporting goods, larmers who needed them to bring their produce to market, and manufacturers who needed them for access to raw materials and distant markets.
+Contrary to the hypothetical constructs of government economists, there were incentives aplenty for private entrepreneurs to meet public needs....
+In 1821 New York had 278 turnpike films, operating 4000 miles of high-quality roads.
 Innovation and efficient management were the order of the day for private road companies.
 Private turnpikes were wide, graded to facilitate drainage, and surfaced with gravel or crushed stone.
 The first use of asphalt surfacing was on the privately owned Valley Turnpike in Virginia.
-Tom G. Palmer, 1983